marta3718/saturnix-camera/README.md

 ---

-## Why this exists
+## Why I built it

-It all started with a personal project a year ago.

-I just wanted a camera that I actually enjoy using — something simple, tactile, and fully under my control.
+About a year ago I just wanted a camera that felt good to use — something simple, physical, and that I could tweak however I wanted.
+I didn't like how modern cameras are designed, and I couldn't find anything open-source that felt right.
+So I built my own.
-Modern cameras felt either too complex, too polished, or built around everything except the experience of shooting.

-I couldn’t find anything open or customizable that felt right, so I decided to build one myself.

-I care a lot about how a camera feels in your hands — the buttons, the UI, the overall experience.
-That's why a significant part of this project is dedicated to design and hardware, and not just code.
+I spent a lot of time on how it feels to hold and use, not just on the code.

-This isn’t meant to compete with commercial cameras.
-It’s more of an exploration of:
+This isn't trying to replace a real camera.
+It's more of a personal experiment around:

-- minimal camera systems
+- simple camera setups
-- local-first workflows
+- keeping everything local (no cloud)
-- custom image pipelines
+- work on creating our own image processing system

-and what a camera can feel like when it’s built for yourself, not for an audience

-**If other people find it useful or interesting — that’s a bonus.**
+**This started as a personal project.
+After sharing it online and seeing the level of interest, I decided to make it publicly available as open source.**

 ---